 The AKC® Humane Fund is pleased to announce the winners of the 18th annual AKC Humane Fund Awards for Canine Excellence (ACE).
 These awards celebrate five loyal, hard-working dogs that have significantly improved the lives of their owners and communities.

 One award is presented in each of the following five categories: Uniformed Service K-9, Service, Therapy, Search and Rescue and Exemplary Companion dog.
-This year’s winners include a Deputy K-9 Bloodhound who has worked with the FBI, a Labrador Retriever that helped a young girl gain her independence after suddenly becoming paralyzed, a retired show dog that helps comfort people in the airport, a search and rescue dog trained in three disciplines and a family pet who fought for his life protecting a seven-year-old.
+This year’s winners range from a retired show dog that helps children learn to read to a family pet turned narcotics detection K-9.

-All of the ACE recipients will receive $1,000 to be awarded to a pet-related charity of their choice, a one year pet insurance policy from Pet Partners, Inc. and an engraved sterling silver medallion to be presented at the AKC National Championship presented by Royal Canin in Orlando, Florida on Saturday and Sunday, December 17-18, 2016.
+All of the ACE recipients will receive $1,000 to be awarded to a pet-related charity of their choice, a one-year pet insurance policy from AKC Pet Insurance, and an engraved sterling silver medallion will be presented to each at the AKC National Championship presented by Royal Canin in Orlando, Florida held on Saturday and Sunday, December 16-17, 2017.

 This year’s ACE winners are:

-Search and Rescue Dog: “Bodie,” a Belgian Malinois owned and handled by Amy Lavoie of Santee, California
+Search and Rescue Dog: “Piglet,” a Catahoula Leopard Dog owned and handled by Lori Wells of Lancaster, California